 VI.
 FINDINGS OF FACT

-1. On or about July 8, 2021, the Division issued a Notice of Hearing and an Appointment of Hearing Officer to the Taxpayer.
+1. On or about September 30, 2021, the Division issued a Notice of Hearing and an appear.
+As the Taxpayers were adequately notified of the hearing, a hearing was held with the

+Appointment of Hearing Officer to the Taxpayer.